luizbgomide/sovereign/feats.md

 ### Level 2

 Once per day, as an Instant action, you are simply not affected by an unwanted magical effect or supernatural monstrous ability, even if it wouldn’t normally allow a saving throw.
-Immunity to a persistent effect lasts for the rest of the scene.
+Immunity to a persistent effect lasts for the rest of the turn.

 ## Poisoner